 Medical Editor: John P. Cunha, DO, FACOEP

-Marqibo (vinCRIStine sulfate liposome injection) is indicated for the treatment of adult patients with Philadelphia chromosome-negative (Ph-) acute lymphoblastic leukemia (ALL) in second or greater relapse or whose disease has progressed following two or more anti-leukemia therapies.
-Most commonly reported side effects are constipation, nausea, fever, fatigue, peripheral neuropathy, neutropenia, diarrhea, anemia, decreased appetite, and insomnia.
+Marqibo (vinCRIStine sulfate liposome injection) is a vinca alkaloid indicated for the treatment of adult patients with Philadelphia chromosome-negative (Ph-) acute lymphoblastic leukemia (ALL) in second or greater relapse or whose disease has progressed following two or more anti-leukemia therapies.
+Commonly side effects of Marqibo include:

 Marqibo is for intravenous use only and is administered at a dose of 2.25 mg/m2 intravenously over 1 hour once every 7 days.
 Marqibo may interact with antifungal azole drugs, HIV drugs, phenytoin, and St. John's Wort.
 Tell your doctor all medications you use.
 Marqibo can cause fetal harm when administered to a pregnant woman.
 Patients should use effective contraception measures to prevent pregnancy during treatment with Marqibo.
 If this drug is used during pregnancy, or if the patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to a fetus.
 Patients should not receive Marqibo while pregnant or breastfeeding.